September 5-10, 2021

 You’ll be in an empowering environment committed to being COVID-free.

-You’ll have an opportunity to take class with and perform for Ihsan Rustem and the Carmel community.
+You’ll have an opportunity to take class with and dance for Ihsan Rustem and the Carmel community.

 To ensure the wellbeing of all attendees, the audition/workshop will take place at The Hidden Valley Music Seminars, An Institute of the Arts.
 Staying and dining on campus is mandatory for out-of-town dancers and will help ensure everyone’s health.
 Locals can participate as Day~Use~Only; reciving 3 meals a day and use of the campus for 1/2 the cost.
 All attendees must provide proof of vaccination 1-week prior to attending.
 (To those who are not able to be vaccinated or choose not to vaccinate, we hope to dance with you in the future!)

 1 orientation session